Joshua Frankel

 For each shot in the film, all the animation "frames" are drawn on a single piece of paper, in a diptych, or, in one case, a triptych.

-These works are, in part, a consideration a moment in time — or a shot in a film — as an object with form.
+These works are, in part, a consideration of a moment in time — or a shot in a film — as an object with form.

 The film is divided into three movements.